Post Summary: A complete list from a fellow national park fanatic of the 25 best gifts for National Park lovers.

 Being able to have a charger that doesn’t need to be plugged into anything is GOLD.
 This is the ultimate national park gift for someone who is also a gear lover.
 Having a solar-powered charger can be all the difference when your phone is dying because you’ve been taking jaw-dropping photos all day of the mountains.
-The solar power bank from GoerTek has three USB ports and can charge an iPhone up to seven times.
+The solar power bank has three USB ports and can charge an iPhone two times.
 It also includes a 3 mode flashlight, perfect for when you’re fumbling around your campsite at night.

 LEATHERMAN MULTI TOOL

 For any National Park lovers that also spend a lot of time camping or hiking through the backcountry, a great leatherman will always be a prime gift idea.
 The Signal Camping Leatherman is designed specifically for camping and outdoor lovers.
 Equipped with all the typical leatherman tools (hammer, pliers, wire cutters, knife, saw) it also comes with a firestarter, safety whistle, and a bottle opener.

 NATIONAL PARKS DONATION GIFT